Tomires/thesis-masters/design.md

 ## Goal

-The goal of our research is to create a virtual reality visualization environment that is accessible for everyone, is easily extensible by outside developers and works on 3DOF and 6DOF HMDs, no matter whether they are connected to a personal computer or standalone.
+The goal of our research is to create a virtual reality visualization environment that is accessible to everyone, is easily extensible by outside developers and works on 3DOF and 6DOF HMDs, no matter whether they are connected to a personal computer or standalone.
 Different control styles should be taken into account when designing interactions.

 ## Feature selection